-The Mary Jean Shannon Memorial Scholarship is a four-year grant (available 2021-22) established in Mary Jean’s memory through the McNish Foundation and will be available for the 2020-21 school year.
+The Mary Jean Shannon Memorial Scholarship is a four-year grant established in Mary Jean’s memory through the McNish Foundation and will be available for the 2020-21 school year.
 She was very involved in numerous Mercy High School extracurricular activities, served as Student Council President and graduated Salutatorian of the Class of 1950.
 This scholarship was established to help a young woman who otherwise is unable to gain access to the wonderful education that Mercy High School provides.
 In turn, it is the hope of the McNish Foundation to inspire a young woman at Mercy High School to be a ‘woman who makes a difference” just like Mary Jean Shannon who continued to serve others throughout her lifetime.

 Criteria: Demonstrate need for financial assistance in order to attend Mercy High School; hold a minimum grade point average of 3.0; demonstrate involvement in extracurricular activities or volunteer service.
 Preference is given to a student living in the City of Detroit.

-The Mary Jean Shannon Memorial Scholarship is currently awarded and will be available for application for the 2021-22 school year and is renewable if the student maintains the following criteria:
+The Mary Jean Shannon Memorial Scholarship is currently awarded and will be available for application for the 2021-22 school year.
+It is renewable if the student maintains the following criteria:

 - A minimum of 3.0 grade point average

 - Demonstrates continued need for financial assistance in order to attend Mercy High School.